stibinator/DuAEF_Duik_Docs/src/docs/wiggle.md

 In the additionnal panel of the wiggle, there are a few options:

-- "Collapse dimensions" adds a unique control for all axis, "separate dimensions" adds a set of controls for each axis.
+- *Collapse dimensions* adds a unique control for all axis, *Separate dimensions* adds a set of controls for each axis.

-- "Unique control" creates a single effect for all selected properties, but "individual controls" creates an effect for each property.
+- *Unique control* creates a single effect for all selected properties, but *Individual controls* creates an effect for each property.